 What happens when my child is sedated?

-A radiology team member, usually a nurse or physician assistant, will decide if it is safe to sedate your child.
+An imaging team member will decide if it is safe to sedate your child.
 The team member will ask you about your child's medical history, medications, allergies, and past responses (if any) to sedation.
 Children with certain risk factors may need general anesthesia during the procedure.

 Most sedation medicines are given through an intravenous (IV) line.
 Sometimes medicines can be given by mouth, depending on the child’s age and the type of procedure he or she is having.